gear-foundation/vara-wiki/docs/examples/Standards/vft-frontend.md

 ---
-sidebar_label: VFT Frontend guide
+sidebar_label: VFT Frontend Guide
 sidebar_position: 2
 ---

 # VFT Extended DApp Frontend Integration Guide

-This guide explains how to build a frontend application in React that interacts with the VFT Extended (VARA Fungible Token) contract, using sails-js React hooks.
+This guide explains how to build a frontend application in React that interacts with the VFT Extended (Vara Fungible Token) contract, using sails-js React hooks.
 The document provides a step-by-step approach, code samples, and configuration tips for quickly integrating contract calls, queries, and event listeners.

 **Who is this for?**
-- React developers integrating smart contract features into a DApp on the VARA blockchain.
+- React developers integrating smart contract features into a DApp on the Vara blockchain.
 - Anyone needing a working example and best practices for `sails-js hooks` with VFT contracts.

 **You will learn:**